 While still with the club I went to China in 2008 and 2012 and studied under Master Zei Pei Linn who is in direct lineage to Master Chen Yijiu.
 In 2011 he came to the UK where I was also privileged to be taught by him.

 From the very first I was best suited to Tai Chi and although I enjoy other martial arts my interest and focus has always been on the Tai Chi.
 The impact that Tai Chi has had on me at both a physical and mental level has been remarkable.
 The philosophy of softness, gentleness and the idea of letting go your attachments in favour of flow and smoothness has shaped how my life has developed over the last 18 years.

 As I continue to travel the Ta Chi journey, I am studying with Iain Armstrong of the Nam Yang Pugilistic Association, who traces his Shuang Yang lineage back to the Shaolin Temple in Quan Zhou.
 The lineage is as follows:

 Xiao Dan Qing.
 Shaolin Temple.
 Quan Zhou.
 Fukien.

 Miao Sian Meng.
 Shaolin Temple.
 Quan Zhou.
 Fukien.

 Iain Armstrong.
 Nam Yang Pugilistic Association

-My purpose is to discover and learn as much as possible about these soft gentle arts so I can share it with all my students and together we can create harmony and sanctuary of which there is a very great need in the modern world.
+My purpose is to continually learn and discover as much as possible about these soft gentle arts so I can share it with students and together we can create better understanding, harmony and sanctuary, of which there is a very great need in this modern world.